- Hand Prostheses

-A prosthesis with single-axis design has an ankle joint that allows the foot to flex up or down.
+A prosthesis with single-axis design has an ankle joint that allows dorsiflexion and plantarflexion of the foot.
 This design allows the whole foot to quickly contact the ground after the heel touches the ground and for the knee to straighten quickly.
 Because of these features, the prosthesis provides good stability for the knee, which is particularly important for people with above-the-knee amputation.
 Single-axis design prostheses are not appropriate for active people.

-A foot prosthesis with multiaxial design has an ankle joint that allows the foot to flex up or down and for the ankle to rotate or move to face inward or outward.
+A foot prosthesis with multiaxial design has an ankle joint that allows dorsiflexion and plantarflexion of the foot and inversion, eversion, and rotation of the ankle.
 This design enables users to walk on uneven terrain more easily and is thus appropriate for active people.
 With newer, lightweight models, minimal maintenance is required.
 The prosthesis can be made to look lifelike.

 A foot prosthesis with stored-energy design is made of carbon graphite, which is lightweight and strong.
-It requires less energy to use because the foot stores energy from when the heel touches the ground to when the toes push off, propelling the person forward.
+It requires less energy to use because the foot stores energy from when the heel touches the ground to when the toes push off, propelling the user forward.
 The design may include a shock absorber to reduce the force of contact with the ground during walking.
-A person who uses this type of prosthesis is able to walk smoothly and relatively naturally.
-This type of foot prosthesis is appropriate for active people.
+Users are able to walk smoothly and relatively naturally.
+This type of foot prosthetic is appropriate for active people.

 Options for knee prostheses include

 A knee prosthesis with manual lock feature can be locked or unlocked by users as needed but requires a cable to do so.
 Although this type of prosthesis provides the most stability, it requires more energy to use than other types of prosthetic knees.
-Because the prosthesis has somewhat limited movement during walking, walking is stiff and awkward, making this the least desirable choice.
+Because the prosthesis does not provide swing-phase flexion, walking is stiff and awkward and is the least desirable choice.

-Knee prostheses with fluid control system may use compressed air (a pneumatic system) or fluid (an hydraulic system) to produce, store, and release energy as the knee bends and straightens.
+Knee prostheses with fluid control system may use compressed air (pneumatic system) or fluid (hydraulic system) to produce, store, and release energy as the knee bends and straightens.
 This type of prosthetic knee enables users to walk at different speeds and is the best choice for most people.
 It may be equipped with a microprocessor.